Are Your Cannabis Leaves Curling Up Like a Canoe? Here’s Why and How to Fix Twisted Leaves

-The last thing growers want to see is their cannabis leaves curling up or canoeing down.
+The last thing growers want to see is their cannabis leaves curling up.
 While this problem can be the result of various factors, the fact cannabis plants themselves are over 90% water is usually telling.

 There are several other potential answers to the question; “Why are my cannabis leaves curling?”
 Read on to know how to make an accurate prognosis and quickly cure your plant’s affliction.

 Cannabis leaves curling up: 5 main causes

 Either over-watering or under-watering your crop is the most likely reason for curling weed leaves.
 Don’t immediately jump to conclusions though, because some old weed leaves curl naturally.
 If the entire plant is affected, you need to take immediate action.

 The most common reason for canoeing cannabis leaves is overwatering.
 Watering your cannabis crop is vital for survival, but overdoing it can drown the roots and snuff out your homegrown dreams.

 Cannabis leaves in the shape of canoe soon become droopy.
 It is inevitable!
 It will only get worse if growers don’t address the root of the cause.